stanman71/Python_Projects/vLab/README.md

 - The template are normal VMs without any network connections and will be copied

-- Names >>> controlPlane: "TEMPLATE_vCP_" + Version / forwardingPlane: "TEMPLATE_vFPC_" + Version
+- Names >>> controlPlane: "TEMPLATE_vCP_" + Version /// forwardingPlane: "TEMPLATE_vFPC_" + Version

-- The template control-VM need a default management connection IP address and user
+- The template control-VM need a default user and management connection IP address (in this case 172.18.10.85/24)

 ###### Template Config File: template.conf
 ###### (folder: CONFIG)